 Email marketing is a method of marketing that undergoes frequent improvement on an ongoing basis.
 The more emails you send the more data you gather, and the more data you gather the more you can improve your emails.

-However, an old debate with email marketing is plain text emails versus HTML emails.
+However, an old debate with email marketing is HTML vs plain text email.
 New business owners and marketers often wonder which option is better so they can choose the one that benefits them the most.
 Today, you will learn about both types, their pros, and cons and also get some help on which option is better.

-This is a type of email that is designed just like a web page is designed.
-There is a lot of visual element associated with it.
+This is a type of email that is designed just like a web page.
+There are a lot of visual elements associated with it.
 You can work on available templates, throw in various colors, design a layout based on tables, etc.

-Most of the businesses now use HTML emails as they receive a great response and clickthrough rates using this format.
+Most of the businesses now use HTML emails as they receive great responses and clickthrough rates using this format.

 Pros of HTML emails

 - Better visual appeal: Since there is coding involved and you can include various picture and video formats in HTML emails, they have a better visual appeal.
 This visual appeal can play a major role in making the email more clickable for many users.

 - Better storytelling: When you want to connect with your customers and send a strong brand impression, HTML email is the perfect choice since including pictures, logos, videos, gifs, and the like allows you to tell a stronger and better story.

 - Better click-ability: HTML emails have the content organized due to the layout options.
 Furthermore, call-to-action buttons can be designed to look clickable.
 Adding images matching with users’ interests make emails more enticing, which will lead to more clicks.
 When customers are interested in the email’s promoted product/service, they can simply click on the link (not available with plain text).